 Feodor Chaliapin, a famous singer of early 20th century, is commemorated near his mansion on Novinsky Boulevard, near the US Embassy.
-The reclined figure symbolises eternal rest and remembrance, but malicious tongues say it looks like the singer fell in the mud.
-Other people admire the monument and campaign for its moving to the garden in front of Bolshoi Theatre.
+The reclined figure symbolises eternal rest and remembrance, the author of the monument said, but malicious tongues say it looks like the singer fell in the mud.
+Other people admire the monument and campaign for its moving to the square in front of Bolshoi Theatre.

 25 Novinsky Boulevard.
 Metro Krasnopresnenskaya (line 6, brown) or Barrikadnaya (line 7, purple.)

 The monument to Maya Plisetskaya, the “prima ballerina assoluta” of Bolshoi Theatre since 1960, shows the actress dancing in Carmen Suite, a ballet created by Cuban choreographer Alberto Alonso to music by Rodion Shchedrin, Plisetskaya’s husband.